MicrosoftDocs/visualstudio-docs/docs/debugger/decompilation.md

 ### Decompilation Limitations

-Generating source code from the intermediate format (IL) that is used in .Net assemblies back has some inherent limitations.
+Generating source code from the intermediate format (IL) that is used in .NET assemblies has some inherent limitations.
 As such, the generated source code won't look like the original source code.
 Most of the differences will be in places where the information in the original source code isn't needed at runtime.
 For example, information such as whitespace, comments and, the names of local variables.
 As such, generated source is best used to understand how the program is executing and not as a replacement for the original source code.

 ### Debugging Optimized or Release Assemblies

 When debugging code that was decompiled from an assembly that was compiled using compiler optimizations, you may come across the following issues:
 1. Breakpoints may not always bind to the matching sourcing location.
-1. Stepping may not always step to the correction.
+1. Stepping may not always step to the correct location.
 1. Local variables may not have accurate names.

 More details can be found in the GitHub issue: [IChsarpCompiler.Decompiler integration into VS Debugger](https://github.com/icsharpcode/ILSpy/issues/1901).